markosbahgat/Softec-Task/README.md

 npm start
 ```

-now you should have a terminals that looks like this:
+now you should have a terminal that looks like this:

 ![Terminal](/src/assets/images/terminal-preview.png)